Fort Phil Kearny

 Text by Mary Ellen McWilliams and Robert C. Wilson

-Historical Consultants: John D. McDermott, Col. Alan Bourne(Ret.), Charles Luxmoore, Sterling Fenn, D.V.M., Robert A. Murray, Carl Oslund, Bill Tallbull, Elmer “Sonny” Reisch, George Mathews, and Robert C. Wilson
+Historical Consultants: John D. McDermott, Col. Alan Bourne(Ret.), Charles Luxmoore, Sterling Fenn, D.V.M., Robert A. Murray, Carl Oslund, Bill Tallbull, Elmer “Sonny” Reisch, and George Mathews

-Revised in 2020 by Mary Ellen McWilliams with review and revisions from Robert C. Wilson, Donovin Sprague, and Sonny Reisch
+Revised in 2020 by Mary Ellen McWilliams with review and revisions from Robert C. Wilson, Sonny Reisch, and Donovin Sprague.

 FORT PHIL KEARNY